peteroupc/peteroupc.github.io/colorgen.md

 **Note:** As used in the [CSS color module level 3](http://www.w3.org/TR/css3-color/), for example, colors in the HTML color format or its 3-digit variant are in the [_sRGB color space_](#sRGB) (as companded colors).

-<a id=Linearized_and_Companded_RGB></a>
+<a id=Linearized_RGB_and_Companded_RGB></a>
-### Linearized and Companded RGB
+### Linearized RGB and Companded RGB

-In a given RGB color space, an RGB color can be _linearized_ or _companded_.
+In a given RGB color space:

-- A _linearized_ RGB color has a linear relationship of emitted light (as opposed to perceived light).
+- A _linear_ RGB color has a linear relationship of emitted light (as opposed to perceived light).
-- A _companded_ RGB color has been encoded using that color space's _transfer function_, also known as _companding_ (one example is the `LinearTosRGB3` method defined later).
+- A _companded_ RGB color has been encoded using that color space's _transfer function_, also known as _companding_ (one example is the `LinearTosRGB3` method [defined later](#sRGB)).
 For many RGB color spaces, companded RGB colors have a more or less linear relationship of perceived light, since human color perception is nonlinear.<sup>[(5)](#Note5)</sup>  RGB colors encoded in images and video or specified in documents are usually in companded form.

 For many RGB color spaces, the _transfer function_ is a simple power function, such as _c_<sup>1/&gamma;</sup>, where _c_ is either the red, green, or blue component and &gamma; is a positive number.
 (In this case, the transfer function is also called _gamma encoding_.)

-In this document, all techniques involving RGB colors apply to such colors in linearized or companded form, unless noted otherwise.
+In this document, all techniques involving RGB colors apply to such colors in linear or companded form, unless noted otherwise.

 <a id=sRGB></a>
 ### sRGB